The Soldier's Details

-H Force suffered some of the greatest death rates on the railway.
+H Force suffered some of the largest number of death rates on the railway.
 Harsh conditions, little food and rains resulted in cholera, beriberi, malaria and tropical abscesses as well as ever-frequent bashings by guards.

 Steve developed a tropical ulcer on his leg, which required amputation below his knee.
 His amputation would have taken place with minimal or no anaesthetic and under tenuous conditions including limited medical tools.
 His strength of character was essential to his recovery as was the dedication of the soldiers who acted as medical orderlies and the doctors.

-When H Force returned to Changi December 1943 Steve remained at the hospital at Kanchanaburi returning weeks later with other patients to Singapore.
+When H Force returned to Changi December 1943 Steve remained at the hospital at Kanchanaburi.
 He would have initially been sent to Australian General Hospital at Roberts Barracks then to Changi Gaol Camp.

 Whilst at Changi he overcame a bout of malaria, cholera and had his appendix removed.
 Steve also acquired an artificial leg made for him by other amputees under the guidance of WO Arthur Purdon, 2/30th Battalion.
 The leg was made from a crashed Japanese plane.